dividedmind/statistics-done-wrong/power.rst

 argued that allowing right turns on a red light would be a safety hazard, causing many additional crashes and pedestrian deaths.
-But the 1973 oil crisis and its fallout spurred traffic agencies to consider allowing right turn on red to save fuel wasted by commuters waiting at red lights.
+But the 1973 oil crisis and its fallout spurred traffic agencies to consider allowing right turn on red to save fuel wasted by commuters waiting at red lights, and eventually Congress required states to allow right turns on red, treating it as an energy conservation measure just like building insulation standards and more efficient lighting.

 Several studies were conducted to consider the safety impact of the change.
 For example, a consultant for the Virginia Department of Highways and Transportation